In December 1993, Kenneth Reams, an 18-year-old black man, sat on trial for capital murder in a shooting he didn’t commit.

 (DeCample’s statement regarding the “law of the land” refers simply to the fact that the legislature has legalized the death penalty in Arkansas.
 No statute says the governor has to approve executions; it is fully within his power to grant clemency.)

 Beebe has never had to sign a death warrant.
 The last execution in the state was in 2005.
 From September 2007 to April of this year, there was a de facto national moratorium on executions as the Supreme Court waited to rule in a Kentucky case on whether that state’s lethal injection procedures were constitutional.
 The court found they were, and executions have resumed.
-There have been three this year, in Georgia, Mississippi and Virginia.
+As of press time, there have been three this year, in Georgia, Mississippi and Virginia.